JetBrains/Qodana/topics/flexinspect.md

 ## How to start

-This section shows how to create an example inspection that will inspect whether a Java class has a constructor method.
+This section shows how to create an example inspection that will analyze whether a Java class has a constructor method.

 ### Create an inspection file